Lloyd Austin: Afghanistan

-Austin expressed doubt that the Department of Defense would meet its May 1 deadline for the 2021 withdrawal of U.S. troops from Afghanistan.
-The Biden Administration announced on April 14, 2021, that a new deadline had been set for September 11, 2021.
-On March 21, 2021, he met President Ashraf Ghani in Kabul.
 Soon after the withdrawal of U.S. troops started, the Taliban launched an offensive against the Afghan government, quickly advancing in front of a collapsing Afghan Armed Forces.
 On July 24, 2021, Austin said: "In terms of whether or not [Afghanistan's military] will stop the Taliban, I think the first thing to do is to make sure that they can slow the momentum."
-On August 15, 2021, the Afghan government capitulated to Taliban forces.